-- meal planning and preparation

 - assisting participants in and out of bed

 - repositioning participants as necessary

 - assisting with ambulation

 - toileting and maintaining continence

 - b.
 Home support, e.g.,

 - -cleaning

 - -laundry

 - -shopping

 - -home safety

 - -errands

 - c.
-Monitoring of the participant's condition e.g., the type of monitoring that would be done by a family member such as monitoring temperature, checking pulse rate and observation of respiratory rate.
+Monitoring of the participant's condition such as but not limited to the type of monitoring that would be done by a family member such as monitoring temperature, checking pulse rate and observation of respiratory rate.

 - d.
 Monitoring medication (for example, informing the participant that it is time to take medication as prescribed by his, or her, physician and as written directions on the box, or bottle, indicate).
 The aide cannot administer the medicine; however, this does not preclude the aide from handing the medicine container to the participant.
+HASCI Agency Attendants or HASCI Respite caregivers may give medication as authorized by the Service Coordinator.
+All skilled needs for HASCI services are determined by RN delegation.

 - e.
 Escort services when necessary.
 Transportation may be provided when necessary and included in the participant's Service Plan/Authorization.
 The provision of transportation is optional and will depend on the provider's policy in this regard.

 - f.
 Strength and balance training.

+- g.
+Limited assistance with financial matters such as, but not limited to, delivering payments to designated recipients on behalf of the participant.
+Receipts for payment must be returned to the participant.

+- h.
+Assistance with communication which includes, but is not limited to, placing the phone within participant's reach and physically assisting participant with use of the phone, and orientation to daily events.